 Question 4a

+Grading: 2.5/5. -2.5 for not mentioning multiplicative scale (though you did mention the distribution).

 Methods: The log transformation of serum bilirubin was considered for use in the regression analysis similar to above.

 Inference: Using log transformed serum bilirubin may be preferred a priori because the bilirubin is skewed towards zero.
 By transforming the variable, this can be addressed.
 The histogram below shows this skewed distribution of serum bilirubin.